Luis Robert Player Props: White Sox vs. Cardinals

-On Saturday, Luis Robert (.262 batting average in his past 10 games, with two doubles, four home runs, five walks and seven RBI) and the Chicago White Sox face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+On Sunday, Luis Robert (.619 slugging percentage in past 10 games, including four home runs) and the Chicago White Sox face the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
 First pitch is at 2:10 PM ET.

-In his previous game, he hit a home run while going 1-for-5 against the Cardinals.
+He had a one-hit performance in his last game (1-for-4) against the Cardinals.

 Luis Robert Game Info & Props vs. the Cardinals